Tarakany!: Early Years (as Chetyre Tarakana, 1991–1997)

 All founders were 15–16 years old, and three of them were classmates.

 In 1991, the band released their first demo, Crazy Boys (which was only distributed through underground channels and has still never been officially released), hence becoming a part of the Moscow Rock Laboratory.

 Together with such punk acts as PoGo, Va-Bank, Naïve, Distemper and others, the band helped formed the Moscow underground scene during those years.
-Despite the absence of any method of underground music marketing or distribution like those found in Western Europe and the United States (independent labels, distro, zines, clubs), these bands laid the foundation for a future developed punk scene with all its typical attributes.

 In 1992, they released their debut album, Duty Free Songs, featuring tracks in both English and Russian performed by their new vocalist, Denis Petukhov.
 At that time, the band's style and sound was influenced by the Sex Pistols, Ramones, and The Clash.
 Their lyrics were mainly about street punk romance, alcohol, drugs, sex, and hanging out.

 The album was released by the band members independently, and distributed exclusively on cassettes.